lime86/TravellingModule/docs/expsetup.md

 BDAQ
 ----
-Dedicated BDAQ hardware setup can be found [here](https://gitlab.cern.ch/silab/bdaq53/wikis/home#hardware-setup).
+Detailed BDAQ hardware setup can be found [here](https://gitlab.cern.ch/silab/bdaq53/wikis/home#hardware-setup).

 (to be updated)
 To power the BDAQ board, you can use either USB or a dedicated 5V powersupply.
 Select the powering method accordingly with the jumper next to the VDC input on the board.
 When using USB, also a USB 2.0 cable is fine, but the USB powersupply or port has to provide at least 1A of current.